zarrs/zarrs_book/src/installation.md

 ## Supplementary Crates
 Some `zarrs` functionality (e.g. additional stores, bindings, etc.) are in separate crates.

+---

-The next section details the `zarrs` crate ecosystem.
+The next section gives an overview of the `zarrs` crates.